GlennIgen/Lavalink-docker/README.md

 # Lavalink Docker

 ## Overview
 Lavalink Docker is a project aimed at spawning a Lavalink container without any initial configuration.
 Users are responsible for creating their own configuration, allowing them to choose between Lavalink 3 or 4 and set up their own `application.yml` file as needed.
+Check out the developers at https://github.com/lavalink-devs/Lavalink

 ## Prerequisites
 - Docker installed on your system